 - tinnitus retraining therapy – using sound therapy to retrain your brain to tune out and be less aware of the tinnitus

 Tinnitus retraining therapy may be available on the NHS for people with severe or persistent tinnitus.
+It's unclear if tinnitus retraining therapy works for everyone.
 It's widely available privately.